-The initial field investigation was carried out on 10 July 2020 by Jeremy Murray, a qualified senior geotechnical engineer (FIEAust CPEng EngExec NER RPEQ APEC Engineer IntPE(Aust)).
-The investigation comprised seventeen (17) test pits, designated 1T to 17T, dug by a 4-tonne excavator.
-The test pits were dug to bucket refusal in medium strong bedrock at 0.3m/1.0m depth.
-The test pit locations are shown on Figures 3 and 4, and the test pit logs are presented in Appendix A.
+The initial field investigation was carried out on 10 July 2020, while the supplementary investigation was carried out on 18 September 2020.
+Both investigation were conducted by Jeremy Murray, a qualified senior geotechnical engineer (FIEAust CPEng EngExec NER RPEQ APEC Engineer IntPE(Aust)).
+The investigation comprised seventeen (17) test pits, designated 1T to 17T, dug by a 4-tonne excavator, and nine (9) boreholes, designated BH1 to BH5, BH13, and CBR1 to CBR3, drilled using a push-tube sampler.
+The test pits and boreholes were dug/drilled to refusal in medium strong bedrock at 0.3m/1.0m depth.
+The test pit and borehole locations are shown on Figures 3 and 4, and the test pit and borehole logs are presented in Appendix A.